-After a device is placed on the market, numerous regulatory requirements continue to apply.
+After a device is placed on the market after FDA clearance or approval, numerous FDA regulatory requirements continue to apply.
 These include:

-- The FDA's Quality System Regulation (QSR) which requires manufacturers, including third-party manufacturers, to follow stringent design, testing, control, documentation and other quality assurance procedures during all aspects of the manufacturing process; - labeling regulations and FDA prohibitions against the promotion of products for uncleared, unapproved or offlabel uses; - medical device reporting (MDR), regulations, which require that manufacturers report to the FDA if their device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if the malfunction were to recur; and - post-market surveillance regulations, which apply when necessary to protect the public health or to provide additional safety and effectiveness data for the device.
+- the FDA's Quality System Regulation (QSR) which requires manufacturers, including third-party manufacturers, to follow stringent design, testing, control, documentation and other quality assurance procedures during all aspects of the manufacturing process; - labeling regulations and FDA prohibitions against the promotion of products for uncleared, unapproved or off-label uses;

+- medical device reporting regulations, which require that manufacturers report to the FDA if their device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if the malfunction were to recur; and - post-market surveillance regulations, which apply when necessary to protect the public health or to provide additional safety and effectiveness data for the device.